lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 ..
 This section should provide a brief, top-level description of the page.

-For the purpose of this exercise, if is necessary to select data for plotting.
-This will be accomplised by executing the
+This "How-to" exercise will show how to plot and manipulate data, but for the purpose of this exercise, it is necessary to select data for plotting.
+This will be accomplished by executing a search in the DP0.2 Object catalog using a 3 arcminute cone near the DC2's central coordinates.
+The search will return only the five data columns: "coord_ra", "coord_dec", and "g" "r" and "i_calibFlux".
+It will also impose the contraints that the flux must be between 20 and 1000 nanojansky, as in the screenshot below.

 **Manipulating the plotted data and converting fluxes to magnitudes**:
 Manipulation of the plotted data can be done by selecting the single gear "settings" icon above the active chart.